abdiaelema76/abdiaelema76/README.md

 👋 Hi, I'm Abdia Elema!
-I’m a Software Engineer currently exploring AI, particularly Large Language Models (LLMs) and Retrieval-Augmented Generation (RAG) technologies, to deepen my expertise in the tech industry.
+I’m a Software Engineer currently exploring generative AI and machine learning to expand my expertise and impact in the tech industry.
 ## About Me
-With a background in software engineering and experience across full-stack and backend development, I’m passionate about creating impactful tech solutions that solve real-world problems.
-My focus is on building user-centered applications and leveraging AI to optimize performance and functionality.
+With a foundation in software engineering and a keen interest in AI, I’m dedicated to building solutions that enhance user experience and solve complex problems.
+My current focus is on generative AI and machine learning, particularly in developing applications that leverage these technologies for innovation.

 ## Technical Skills 🛠️
 - **Languages:** JavaScript, Python, PHP
 - **Frameworks & Libraries:** React, Node.js, FastAPI
 - **Backend Development:** SQL, Laravel, PHP, Prisma
 - **AI & Machine Learning:** Large Language Models (LLMs), Retrieval-Augmented Generation (RAG)
-- **Tools & Platforms:** GitHub, Docker, cPanel, WordPress, MySQL
+- **Tools & Platforms:** GitHub, Docker, WordPress, MySQL

 ## Key Projects 📚
 - **[Beautyline Cosmetics Platform]:** Developed an e-commerce platform with real-time order tracking, efficient inventory management, and a user-friendly UI.